ev3lessons/FLL-Tutorials/CoachCorner/_posts/2019-10-20-First-Tournament-Tips.markdown

 You can also print a small copy of the team's schedule and add it to lanyards.

  Take a picture of your schedule and set it as the screen saver on your phone.
+Send the photo to all team parents.

 ## Activities for Downtimes